metosin/lein-simulflow/README.md

-I would like to hear if you have thoughts about how to solve the problem of many long running lein tasks, about this implementation or if you think that that the problem is non-existent.
+I would like to hear if you have thoughts about how to solve the problem of many long running lein tasks, about this implementation or if you think that the problem is non-existent.